 It can be heartbreaking enough to see mothers lose their unborn children due to a drug overdose.
 Nonetheless, it is good to know that there is treatment available for any woman suffering from heroin addiction, including those who are pregnant.

 Some women quit cold turkey just when they find out about their pregnancy; however, suddenly quitting the drug may not only mean withdrawal symptoms for the mother—it can also cause severe conditions for the baby, and may even spell death despite the contrary being the primary goal.
-The mother’s body may be able to cope with withdrawal on their own, but unborn children are unable to adjust to the absence of the drug they are dependent on.
+The mother’s body may be able to cope with withdrawal or relapse on their own, but unborn children are unable to adjust to the absence of the drug they are dependent on.

 Congenital Physical and Mental Conditions